Jeiwan/uniswapv3-book/content/docs/milestone_1/deployment.md

 ...
 Listening on 127.0.0.1:8545
 ```

+> We're going to write big contracts that don't fit into the Ethereum contract size limit (which is `24576` bytes), thus
+we need to tell Anvil to allow bigger smart contracts.

 Anvil runs a single Ethereum node, so this is not really a network, but that's ok.
 By default, it creates 10 accounts
 with 10,000 ETH in each of them.
 It prints the addresses and related private keys when it starts–we'll be using one of